jupyter-book/jupyter-book/docs/content/layout.md

 you to highlight particular ideas, visualizations, etc.

-In Jupyter Book, you can specify that the outputs of a cell (if it's a code cell) or the entire cell (if it's a markdown cell) should take up all of the horizonal space (including the margin to the right) using the following cell metadata tag:
+In Jupyter Book, you can specify that the outputs of a cell (if it's a code cell) or the entire cell (if it's a Markdown cell) should take up all of the horizontal space (including the margin to the right) using the following cell metadata tag:

 ```json